PCAPredict/DynamicsScript/README.md

 ![alt text](images/screenshot6.png)

-Then in the parameters specify the account code and click OK Make sure Control is “Form” and Event is “OnLoad” and confirm by clicking ok
+Then in the parameters specify the account code and click OK.
+Make sure to tick the "pass execution context as first parameter" as well.
+Make sure Control is “Form” and Event is “OnLoad” and confirm by clicking ok

 ### Step 4